cmd-johnson/atom-battery-status/README.md

-# battery-status
+# Battery Status
-Mostly working in full-screen mode on my laptop, I sometimes loose track of the power level, so I created this little package to display the power level along the charge-status in the status bar of Atom.
+Mostly working in full-screen mode on my laptop, I sometimes loose track of the power level of the battery, so I created this little package to display the charge of the battery, as well as the charge-status in the status bar of Atom.

 ## Features
 Displays the power level in percent, along the info if the battery is charging